Are you seeing the ‘Comments are closed’ message on your WordPress posts?

 You can check this setting by navigating to Settings » Discussion.
 Here, you’ll find a set of checkboxes that control how comments are handled on new posts.

 The first setting to look at is ‘Allow people to post comments on new articles’.
 This box should be checked so that the default setting for future posts is to allow comments.

 Next, look at ‘Automatically close comments on articles older than XX days’.
 This setting is useful if you don’t want users to be able to comment on older posts.
 However, if you want to allow comments on all posts, then you should make sure this box is unchecked.

-Once you’re happy with the discussion settings, make sure you click the ‘Save Changes’ button at the bottom of the screen to store the settings.
+Once you are happy with the discussion settings, make sure you click the ‘Save Changes’ button at the bottom of the screen to store the settings.

 This will make sure comments are open on all new posts you create.
 But it will not enable them on posts that have already been created.

-That’s what we’ll do in the next step.
+That’s what we will do in the next step.